 Round off your purchases with a hardy helmet that’s properly cushioned and ventilated.
 As with all gear, don’t skimp on cost and quality.
 If you do fall, it may very well be the only thing protecting your life.

 This list of rock-climbing safety equipment works for both beginners and experts.
 When shopping, choose gear relative to where it’s to be used.
 Those meant for indoor climbing may not be ideal for use in the outdoors so make sure you buy suitable components.

 Remember that rock climbing is an activity that will expose you to a lot of harsh weather conditions, as well as other natural factors that pose a hazard to your well-being.
 The clothing that you put on during this activity must therefore be what will give you comfort and set you free from the hassles of discomfort.
 The clothing must be able to protect you from the sun, the wind, and also the breeze that maybe.
 It also must not tamper with your movement along the rocks.

 You will find that there are lots of types of rock-climbing clothing that are available in the supply stores.
 In summer, it is not uncommon to see people doing this activity in shorts and t-shirts.
 In autumn, one will definitely need a pullover.
 In winter, the clothes you put on should not be a let-down to you.
 Never allow yourself to be exposed to harsh weather conditionality.

 You also need to see to it that your garment will protect your hands, knees, and legs from scratches and bruises that may arise out of a fall. staying warm is a must and for this, you can invest in a waterproof breathable jacket.
-Most of your garment should also have base layers, meaning that they must have a foundation.
+Most of your garments should also have base layers, meaning that they must have a foundation.
 In simpler terms, always have an extra piece of clothing with you because anything is bound to happen.